UCB-CyberSecurity-Cohort5/elk-stack-project-juhnelle/README.md

 - Run the playbook, and navigate to http://<Public IP of elkVM>:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_ The file is metricbeat-playbook.yml and filebeat-playbook.yml.
+You copy these files to /etc/ansible/roles.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ You would update /etc/ansible/hosts to specify which machine to run it on.
 - _Which URL do you navigate to in order to check that the ELK server is running?
 You would run curl http://<Public IP of ElkVm>:5601/app/kibana